rosslh/rosshill.ca/content/mandelbrot.md

 repository: https://github.com/rosslh/Mandelbrot-set-explorer
 image: mandelbrot
 thumbnail: mandelbrot-thumb
-blurb: An interactive application that lets you explore the Mandelbrot set fractal.
+excerpt: An interactive application that lets you explore the Mandelbrot set fractal.
 Made with Python and TKinter.
 tags: [python]
 ---